ChristosZosi/crazyradio-hsa/README.md

 # Crazyradio-HSA

-The Crazyradio-HSA is project created to take the role of the [Crazyradio PA](https://www.bitcraze.io/products/crazyradio-pa/) from [Bitcraze AB](https://www.bitcraze.io/) for decentralized communication with the [Crazyflies 2.1](https://www.bitcraze.io/products/crazyflie-2-1/).
+The Crazyradio-HSA is a project created to take the role of the [Crazyradio PA](https://www.bitcraze.io/products/crazyradio-pa/) from [Bitcraze AB](https://www.bitcraze.io/) for decentralized communication with the [Crazyflies 2.1](https://www.bitcraze.io/products/crazyflie-2-1/).

 It has its origins in the [Cooperative Control Lab](https://www.hs-augsburg.de/en/Mechanical-and-Process-Engineering/Cooperative-Control-Lab/Cooperative-Control-Lab-3.html) of the [University of Applied Sciences Augsburg](https://www.hs-augsburg.de/en/).
 There it was first designed for a swarm of Crazyflies to be able to communicate with each other and also with a base station, so they can plan their respective paths to an arbitrary position in cooperation with each other.